mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 The very first event yielded by this query definitely looks like an exfiltration of the file `C:\Users\cbanas\Documents\Naughty_and_Nice_2019_draft.txt`, done on
 08/25/2019 at 09:20:23 AM.

-### Find the malware, and how it was deployed on Prof. Banas' computer
+### Step 2: Find the malware, and how it was deployed on Prof. Banas' computer

 Unfortunately, in this event, we can't see the process which triggered the exfiltration.
 In order to find the malware, let's zoom over the 30 seconds surrounding the exfiltration, and [only keep the events containing a process id](https://splunk.elfu.org/en-US/app/SA-elfusoc/search?q=search%20processid&display.page.search.mode=verbose&dispatch.sample_ratio=1&earliest=1566753593&latest=1566753653.001&display.events.type=raw&sid=1577975346.1508).
 With the following query, we can have an overview of who's doing what: